alaydeliwala/Greeps/README.md

 # Greeps
-A Code for the Greenfoot Greeps Competition
+A Code for the Greenfoot Greeps Competition.
-This Code is required to be run in the Greenfoot Application This code has 3 practice maps that you can practice on THE RULES ARE:
+This Code is required to be run in the Greenfoot Application.
+This code has 3 practice maps that you can practice on.

+THE RULES ARE:

 Rule 1: Only change the class 'Greep'.
 No other classes may be modified or created.

 Rule 2: No additional fields.
 You cannot extend the Greeps' memory.
 That is: You are not allowed to add fields to the class (except final fields).
 You can use the one byte memory that is provided.